srutanik/GSoC_23/README.md

   - Rania Patsia
   - John Hartley

+  Special thanks to [@JaydevSR](https://github.com/JaydevSR) for introducing me to Open-Source and his guidance before GSoC '23 and helping with my proposal.

 ## ✍🏼 **PROJECT DESCRIPTION**:

 We create a custom gprMax kernel in the Jupyter Notebook which contains all the necessary modules and files from the gprMax installation that can be used within the Jupyter Notebook.